Col.

 the widespread poverty and lack of opportunity in early twentieth

-the 'tea business'.
-He learned his trade while in London and came
+in the 'tea business'.
+He learned his trade while in London and

-back to Donegal, initially working for a tea company in Derry.
-By
+came back to Donegal, initially working for a tea company in Derry.

-1929, aged only 24 he set up his own business.
-Tea was usually sold
+By 1929, aged only 24 he set up his own business.
+Tea was usually

-'loose' in a paper bag, but Jack noticed a trend for 'branded' products
+sold 'loose' in a paper bag, but Jack noticed a trend for 'branded'

-and soon launched his own 'GoalPak' tea.
-He also got the agency contract
+products and soon launched his own 'GoalPak' tea.
+He also got the

 JOHNNY